 In general, when more than one name is on a cash asset like a bank account, savings bond, or CD, the entire amount is considered a countable asset.
 The only exception to this rule is a situation where you can prove that a portion of the money in the account was contributed by a joint account holder other than you or your spouse.
 In this situation, the portion that was contributed by the other person is not counted for Medi-Cal purposes.

 Can I make myself eligible by giving away my assets?

 Part of Medi-Cal planning may involve giving away some of your assets; however, this has to be done with extreme caution.
 There are tough penalties for simply giving away your assets to meet the eligibility requirements.

-In 2018, for very $8,841 worth of assets that you give away within thirty months prior to applying for Medi-Cal will make you ineligible for one month.
+In early 2020, for very $9,337 worth of assets that you give away within thirty months prior to applying for Medi-Cal will make you ineligible for one month.
 In addition, if it’s found that you committed fraud in trying to qualify for Medi-Cal, not only will you be ineligible for benefits, but you’ll have to repay whatever benefits you’ve already received.

 Because the rules are strict and the penalties are harsh, it is critical that you seek the advice of an experienced elder law attorney before you attempt to give away any assets.